Securiti announces a $75M Series C Funding Round

 B. Territorial Scope

 The PIPA does not explicitly define its territorial or extraterritorial scope.
-Nonetheless, PIPA does consider several factors when determining if a foreign entity is subject to the PIPA (for instance, whether the entity provides services targeted at Koreans or whether the company generates revenue from doing business in South Korea).
+Nonetheless, it considers several factors when determining whether a foreign entity is subject to the PIPA (for instance, whether the entity provides services targeted at Koreans or whether the company generates revenue from doing business in South Korea).

 3. Definitions of Key Terms

-The PIPA has an extensive meaning of 'personal data.'
-For easier understanding purposes, personal data under PIPA refers to a natural living person with a:
+The PIPA has an extensive meaning of ‘personal information.’
+For easier understanding purposes, personal information under PIPA refers to a natural living person with a:

 • Name